Did You Hear the News?

 Overvalued momentum stocks will be out and high-yielding value stocks will be in, like Fuji Xerox.
 There will many others, some of which can be had at bargain basement prices right now.

-The trick to finding them is being able to ignore all the noise that the mainstream media puts out to identify the few stories that really matter in the long run.
+The trick to finding them is being able to sift through all the noise that the mainstream media puts out to identify the few stories that really matter.